amfasis/lyrc/readme.md

 The `gap` setting is only a single integer, since it should be a gap, not a "filled gap" ;-)

 ## Known issues
+When a client connects, the first command can take to some time to get processed (~15s) because Pigpio has to start up.

 I'm not aware of not working parts of the project, however I am aware that it is only build for one specific remote config.
 I'm happy to help where I can in case you need a remote with additional configurations.

 Any updates to the project are also welcome.